EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

    G_XY = X25519( Y, G_X ) = X25519( X, G_Y )
 ~~~~~~~~~~~~~~~~~~~~~~~

-The keys and IVs used in EDHOC are derived from PRK using HKDF-Expand {{RFC5869}} where the EDHOC-KDF is instantiated with the EDHOC AEAD algorithm in the selected cipher suite
+The keys and IVs used in EDHOC are derived from PRK using HKDF-Expand {{RFC5869}} where the EDHOC-KDF is instantiated with the EDHOC AEAD algorithm in the selected cipher suite.

 ~~~~~~~~~~~~~~~~~~~~~~~
    OKM = EDHOC-KDF( PRK, transcript_hash, label, length )